clulab/eidos/README.md

 ## Metadata

-It is more and more the case that metadata is provided along with document text.  `EidosSystem` still supports its traditional operations on plain text, but several entrypoints have been added that accept metadata.
+It is more and more the case that metadata is provided along with document text.  `EidosSystem` still supports its traditional operations on plain text, but several entry points have been added that accept metadata.
 Metadata currently includes document title, id, location (i.e., where it is stored), and DCT (document creation time).
 It is usually provided via an object extending the `EidosText` trait.
 This is a simple interface which provides `getText` and `getMetadata` methods.
 Implementations include `CdrText`, `CluText`, and `PlainText`.
 Where one